 Focus and Scope

-Target audience of the journal are researchers and academics involved in language research, language teaching, and in the development of tools for language and speech processing.
-The main research area of empirical and corpus studies is the Slovene language, whereas interdisciplinary and applied research can be more general (Slovene and/or English).
-Especially for the latter two research categories, the journal is open to publishing research of foreign authors that is not necessarily directly connected to Slovene.
+The target audience of the journal are researchers and academics involved in language research, language teaching, and in the development of tools for language and speech processing.
+The main research focus is on empirical studies of Slovene as well as interdisciplinary and applied studies employing poststructuralist approaches.
+Especially for the latter two research categories (but not limited to), the journal is open to publishing research that is not connected to Slovene.
+Papers can be submitted in Slovene or English.

 Peer Review Process